VCHSRobots/EPIC-Scouting/doc/config-notes.md

    - `-1`: only record `Warn`, `Error`, or `Fatal` entries.
    - `0`: the default setting.
 Record `Info`, `Warn`, `Error`, and `Fatal` entries.
    - `1`: enable `Debug` messages and nanosecond timestamps for all entries.
- - `DatabaseBackupLocation`: The location for database backups.
+ - `DatabaseBackupPath`: The location for database backups.
 If this is a web address or IP, the scouting server will attempt to use SFTP to upload the database files. `Null` by default.
  - `DatabaseBackupFrequency`: A positive integer; time expressed as seconds.
 For example, 86400 would be equivalent to once every 24 hours.
 Values less than or equal to `0` disable backups. `604800` by default.